One of England’s most underrated cities, Newcastle is small but charming, diminutive but endearing, elfen but exciting.

 13. Feel the (Ouse)burn

 Remember when I said above that Jesmond Dene takes you down to Newcastle’s Ouseburn area?
 You should, because it was only two sentences ago.

-Well, the Ouseburn area of Newcastle is hipster paradise, and it’s packed with quirky pubs, breweries, bars, eateries, gyms and cafes.
+Well, the Ouseburn area of Newcastle is a hipster paradise, and it’s packed with quirky pubs, breweries, bars, eateries, gyms, and cafes.
 Like avocado on toast?
 Or stupid shapes frothed into your coffee?
-Or young men with inexplicably disgusting moustaches?
+Or young men with inexplicably disgusting mustaches?
 You’ll love the Ouseburn.

 But all sarcasm aside, it’s my favorite part of the city, and lots of locals love it.
 If you like local hipster hangouts, spend some time in the Ouseburn.

 There’s a petting zoo here too.
 Newcastle seems to like petting zoos.